Marionette Lines: Filler, Botox, and Other Treatment Options

 Keep in mind that anti-aging creams, face washes, and other skin care treatments are used for prevention and validation purposes only.
 Once you have developed marionette lines, taking care of your skin or using anti-aging products will not be enough.
 However, continuing your skincare routine can help stave off additional wrinkling when combined with proper restorative procedures like the ones mentioned previously.

 Facial Exercises: Exercises like “facial yoga” and other programs have recently become popular for preventing or delaying the aging process.
 In theory, these exercises can be used to help keep the skin firm and taut, and to prevent the sagging jowls and loose skin that can cause marionette lines to form or worsen.
-In reality, the effectiveness of facial yoga and other facial anti-aging exercises have not yet been proven in studies.
+In reality, the effectiveness of facial yoga and other facial anti-aging exercises has not yet been proven in studies.
 Still, many people that use these systems regularly claim to achieve dramatic results after practicing these low-risk programs.

 For those with marionette lines, there are many treatment options to consider that can significantly reduce or eliminate these wrinkles for a more attractive, younger-looking appearance.
 From laser resurfacing and chemical peels to light therapy and fillers, there are many types of procedures and combinations of procedures that can help you dramatically improve your skin and relieve you of the symptoms of melomental folds.